ViewComponent/view_component/docs/index.md

 ##### Labmda Slots

 Lambda slots render their return value on the page.
-This is useful for creating small slots via helpers like `content_tag` or using returning components with parent-component specific default values.
+Lambda slots are useful for creating small slots via helpers like `content_tag` or using components with parent-component specific default values.

 ```ruby